Interstate 95 in Virginia: Route description

-North Carolina to Petersburg
+North Carolina state line to Petersburg

 I-95 continues the pattern of being a four-lane highway from North Carolina.
 The northbound welcome center forbids trucks, but truck stops at the first two interchanges provides a substitute place for truckers to stay before reaching Emporia.
 In Emporia, the freeway has an interchange with US 58.
 North of here, I-95 and US 301 are often intertwined with each other as they encounter interchanges with Virginia Secondary State Routes.
 In the Owens–Stony Creek area in Sussex County, the road not only runs parallel to US 301 but shares bridges with I-95, many of which have access to US 301 from connecting roads.
 This pattern ends at exit 33 at the corner of a truck stop and travel center.
 Crossing the Sussex–Prince George county line, the first site along I-95 is another rest area that also serves as the Petersburg Area Tourist Information Center.
 The road makes a slight northeast turn between Carson and Templeton, then turns straight north again before approaching the south end of I-295 just before crossing the southern border of the city of Petersburg at exit 47.
 A series of frontage roads connect the interchanges with US 460, US 301 and the northern terminus of I-85.
 Immediately after the interchange with I-85, remnants of the former toll booths for the Richmond–Petersburg Turnpike can be found.
-Also, the I-95/I-85 interchange is marked with signs directing southbound travelers to the long-distance cities of Miami, Florida, and Atlanta, Georgia, respectively.
+Also, the I-95/I-85 interchange was formerly marked with signs directing southbound travelers to the long-distance cities of Miami, Florida, and Atlanta, Georgia, respectively.